Stateful active facilitator: Coordination and Environmental Heterogeneity in Cooperative Multi-Agent Reinforcement Learning: Conclusion

 \section{Conclusion}

 In this work, we explore coordination and heterogeneity levels of cooperative MARL environments by developing a set of environments, HECOGrid, which allows full quantitative control over coordination and heterogeneity levels.
 Moreover, we propose a novel algorithm that enables agents to perform well in difficult environments with high levels of coordination and heterogeneity.
 Our experimental results suggest that high coordination and heterogeneity do make cooperative tasks challenging and our \textsc{saf} method allow agents to gain better performance in these environments.
-However, when the coordination and heterogeneity levels are further increased, all presented methods failed to gain significant rewards if any, and that suggests that further work needs to be allocated to address these limitations which we hope can be better studied through our HECOGrid environment suite.